 The Macon County Health Department is happy to assist those patrons planning a trip or looking for lodging by providing the following lists of licensed and unlicensed establishments in the state of Missouri.
 Click on any of the links below for more information.

 Animal Bites/Rabies Testing

 Please notify the Macon County Health Department of all animal bites and exposure to bats.
-Our trained health specialists are here for post-exposure consultation and treatment.
+Persons bitten or potentially exposed to rabies or their guardian are encouraged to contact the health department within 48hours and as soon as possible is preferred.
+Our trained health specialists are here for post-exposure consultation and referrals for treatment options.
 We also coordinate testing for rabies on animals.
 To set up an appointment for review and possible testing, please contact us at 660-395-4711.
 Testing is at the discretion of the health department and not all specimens meet the requirements.
 Fees may apply.

 Ticks are common in Missouri and are known to transmit diseases to humans.
 Below are links to assist in taking steps to prevent tick-borne diseases.